 We planned to take the early flight back to Germany.
 However, due to the bad weather in Frankfurt, the flight was delayed for several hours.
 Since we could cancel our flight tickets, we tried to seek an alternative way to get back to Frankfurt as quickly as possible.

-Alternative Itinerary for Krakow
+Alternative weekend itinerary for Krakow

-How to get around in Krakow
+How to get around Krakow